Privacy Policy

 12. Profiling and Automated Decisions

-As part of the service, we use automated processing (AI) to categorize email messages.
+As part of our services, we use automated processing (AI) in the following ways:

 Profiling by Google Analytics 4